platomav/BIOSUtilities/README.md

 #### Description

 Parses Dell PFS Update images and extracts their Firmware (e.g. SPI, BIOS/UEFI, EC, ME etc) and Utilities (e.g. Flasher etc) component sections.
-It supports all Dell PFS revisions and formats, including those which are originally LZMA compressed in ThinOS packages (PKG), ZLIB compressed or Intel BIOS Guard (PFAT) protected.
+It supports all Dell PFS revisions and formats, including those which are originally LZMA compressed in ThinOS packages (PKG, RAW/LVFS), ZLIB compressed or Intel BIOS Guard (PFAT) protected.
 The output comprises only final firmware components which are directly usable by end users.

 #### Arguments